Immune tolerance: The microbiome

 The skin and digestive tract of humans and many other organisms is colonized with an ecosystem of microorganisms that is referred to as the microbiome.
 Though in mammals a number of defenses exist to keep the microbiota at a safe distance, including a constant sampling and presentation of microbial antigens by local DCs, most organisms do not react against commensal microorganisms and tolerate their presence.
 Reactions are mounted, however, to pathogenic microbes and microbes that breach physiological barriers(epithelium barriers).
 Peripheral mucosal immune tolerance, in particular, mediated by iTreg cells and tolerogenic antigen-presenting cells, is thought to be responsible for this phenomenon.
 In particular, specialized gut CD103+ DCs that produce both TGF-β and retinoic acid efficiently promotes the differentiation of iTreg cells in the gut lymphoid tissue.
 Foxp3- TR1 cells that make IL-10 are also enriched in the intestinal lining.
 Break in this tolerance is thought to underlie the pathogenesis of inflammatory bowel diseases like Crohn's disease and ulcerative colitis.

-Oral tolerance and hypersensitivity
+Oral tolerance

+Oral tolerance refers to a specific type of peripheral tolerance induced by antigens given by mouth and exposed to the gut mucosa and its associated lymphoid tissues.
+The intestine harbours many non-self-antigens that are able to induce an immune reaction.
+The immune system in the gut needs to restrain from responding to these antigens to prevent constant inflammation.
+On the other hand, the thin intestinal wall is vulnerable to pathogenic penetration.
+The immune system must maintain its responsiveness to pathogenic antigens to prevent infections.
+The immune system has developed mechanisms in which orally ingested antigens can suppress following immune responses on a local and systemic level.
+Oral tolerance may have evolved to prevent hypersensitivity reactions to food proteins.

+Mechanisms of oral tolerance for food antigens

+The soluble antigens in the lumen of intestine are transported to dendritic cells in the lamina propria.
+After receiving an antigen these dendritic cells migrate to the mesenteric lymph nodes.
+Here they interact with naïve T cells and induce differentiation into regulatory T cells.
+The newly differentiated regulatory T cells travel to the lamina propria, where they suppress the immune reaction against the recognized antigens.